lkodinsson/MARS/Basic/PHB.md

 For example: if you have a maximum strength of 11, and you are wearing a piece of armour with a strength requirement of 16, you will have a -3 armour penalty.

-Click [here](/Basic/Equipment.md#armour) for the specific rules for armour and armour features.
+Click [here](/Basic/Equipment.md#armour) for the rules for armour and armour features.
+Click [here](/Medieval/Equipment.md#armour) for the rules and tables for medieval weapons.

 ### Equipment Properties

-?
+While individual listings for equipment have specific features, they can also have certain details modified which allows for different versions of the same type of item to be represented.
+This can be represented as a change to that item's quality or weight, or as a material change.

+In genres with magic equipment can also have magical properties with wide ranging effects.
+These can change how the item functions entirely or empower the user of the item.

-Click [here](/Basic/Equipment.md#weapons) for the specific rules on equipment properties.
+Click [here](/Basic/Equipment.md#equipment-properties) for the rules on equipment properties.
+Click [here](/Fantasy/MagicEquipment.md) to see the rules and tables for fantasy magic equipment.

 ### Carrying Capacity